-Building A - Technical: Houses Data Processing laboratories, a general classroom, and adequate storage rooms and office spaces for three instructors.
-This building also has a Drafting Room and a Drafting and Mechanical Drawing Laboratory which includes two offices and storage rooms.
+Building A Vocational-Technical: Houses two large laboratories, a general classroom, and adequate storage rooms and office spaces for three instructors.
+Connecting to this building and the Business building is the Drafting and Mechanical Drawing Laboratory which includes a office and adequate storage room.

-Building B - Business: Houses six offices for instructors, and Accounting room, Typing and secretarial procedures rooms, an office machines room, a general classroom and a duplicating laboratory.
+Building B - Business: Houses six offices for instructors, Business Data Processing laboratory and equipment, Accounting room, Typing and secretarial procedures rooms, office machines' room and a general classroom.